 Or white not try christmas berry meringues for Christmas day dessert?
 A lighter alternative if you tend to over-do it on the turkey( below right, image via Pinterest).

 For a christmas drinks party, wow your guests with this stunning christmas truffle tree covered in elegant silver sprinkles from Taste.com.
-You’ll find the tutorial here to make your own christmas centrepiece: christmas pudding truffle tree.
+You’ll find the tutorial here to make your own christmas centrepiece: christmas pudding truffle tree (no longer available).

 For a touch of winter elegance, Christmas bauble cakes make a beautiful dessert display the festive season.
 Also known as temari cakes from the Japanese, they were first made popular in the UK by Makiko Searle of Maki’s Searle and feature in her beautiful book: Cakes to Fall in Love With